pradhyumnaag30/SNIPS-Intent-and-Slot-Filling/readme.md

 ## **1. Summary**

+Slot filling extracts key arguments from user commands (e.g., *artist*, *track*, *restaurant name*, *location*), making it the component that turns an intent into an actionable request.
+The SNIPS dataset provides entity spans at the character level, requiring careful reconstruction, tagging, and subword alignment.

-This section implements the **slot filling (entity recognition)** pipeline using BERT-base with BIO tagging.
+This project builds a clean, reproducible slot-filling pipeline using DistilBERT with BIO tagging, achieving an **entity-level F1 of 94.54%**.

-Core focus:

-* Correct subword → label alignment
-* Clean handling of tokenization drift
-* Reliable entity-level evaluation

-**NER Result (entity-level F1):**
-**94.54%**

-## **2. Data Cleaning & Preprocessing (NER)**
+## **2. Data Cleaning & Preprocessing**

-The NER preprocessing pipeline includes:
+SNIPS provides character-level entity spans inside JSON files, which are not directly usable for NER.
+Entity frequencies are also **highly imbalanced** (e.g., `object_type`: 3341 occurrences vs. `genre`: 147), making it important to preserve rare entity spans accurately during reconstruction.

+To produce a clean, consistent BIO-tagged dataset, the pipeline performs:

-* Reconstructing full utterances from SNIPS JSON files
+* Rebuilding full utterances from raw JSON
-* Extracting character-level entity spans from the original annotations
-* Performing whitespace-based tokenization
-* Converting entity spans into **BIO word-level tags**
+* Converting character-level spans into word-level BIO tags
+* Handling whitespace inconsistencies and unnamed tokens
-* Applying a stratified train–validation split by intent
+* Performing a **stratified train–validation split by intent** to retain intent diversity
 * Ensuring consistent formatting across train/validation/test sets

-This creates clean word-level BIO labels ready for subword alignment during tokenization.
+This produces a **clean, word-aligned BIO dataset** suitable for BERT-style subword tokenization.

-## **3. Modeling**
+## **3. Modeling Approach**

-* **Model:** DistilBERT (fine-tuned end-to-end)
+* **Model:** DistilBERT fine-tuned for token classification
-* **Head:** Token-classification layer over subword tokens
 * **Labeling scheme:** BIO tags aligned to subword tokens
+* **Subword alignment:** labels expanded to all wordpiece tokens
+* **Loss masking:** `-100` used for padding and special tokens
-* **Training:** AdamW optimizer, linear LR scheduler, warmup, early stopping
+* **Optimization:** AdamW, linear LR schedule, warmup, early stopping
-* **Masking:** `-100` used to ignore special and padded tokens
-* **Evaluation:** Entity-level F1 using `seqeval`, with token-level accuracy as an auxiliary metric
+* **Evaluation:** Entity-level F1 using `seqeval` - chosen because entity frequencies in SNIPS are highly imbalanced, making accuracy uninformative.
+Token-level accuracy is reported only as a secondary reference.

-Training, subword alignment, and evaluation are implemented directly in the notebook using HuggingFace's `Trainer`.
+The entire system is implemented using HuggingFace’s `Trainer`, with explicit control over alignment and masking logic.

 ## **4. Results**

 * **Entity-level F1:** **94.54%**

-Entity-type variability is substantial due to frequency imbalance:
+Performance varies across entity types due to SNIPS’ natural imbalance:

-* High-frequency entities (e.g., `object_type`) → very strong F1
+* **High-frequency entities** (e.g., `object_type`, `playlist`) → strong and stable F1
-* Sparse entities (e.g., `genre`) → lower stability in comparison
+* **Sparse entities** (e.g., `genre`, `service`) → lower stability and wider variance

-Detailed per-entity breakdown and analysis are available in the notebook.
+A complete per-entity breakdown and failure analysis are provided in the notebook.

 # **How to Use This Repository**